Camp Roger, Rockford

 Up to 3 hours

-Join us for the 6th annual Winter Edition, the largest winter adventure race in the U.S. Experience trail and off-trail running (likely 4-6 miles depending on how many checkpoints you get), Amazing Race-style challenges, orienteering (beginner to intermediate), snowshoeing and fatbiking (assuming we have sufficient snow).
+Join us for the 6th annual Winter Edition, the largest winter adventure race in the U.S. Experience trail and off-trail running (likely 4-6 miles depending on how many checkpoints you get), Amazing Race-style challenges, beginner to intermediate orienteering (map and compass), snowshoeing and fatbiking, weather permitting.
 Snowshoes and fatbikes will be provided but you may bring your own.
+We’ll enjoy the new Camp Roger lodge before and after the race, feasting on Honey Creek Inn chili and Peppino’s pizza.

-We are allowing 3-person teams to race for $69 more.
-We will not have prizes for 3-person teams unless there are enough teams to warrant it.
+We will add prizes for 3-person teams if there are enough teams to warrant it.
 Note that some challenges are for two people only.

 On a per-hour basis, the Michigan Adventure Race is one of the least expensive races of any kind in Michigan.